mariovagomarzal/dotfiles/README.md

 Homebrew, we execute the `setup_python.sh` script to install Python 3.12.0 and set it as the global version.
 Then, we install all the packages defined in the `requirements-sys.txt` file via `pip`.

+### Juliaup

+I use Juliaup to manage Julia versions.
+After installing Juliaup with Homebrew, we execute the `setup_julia.sh` script to install Julia 1.10.0 and set it as the global version.

 ### Miscellaneous